 A deficiency in essential fatty acids, through a lack of fatty acids intake (e.g. low-quality fat diets) or medical conditions with malabsorption, may lead to diseases of the digestive tract and to skin problems.
 In the long term, this can lead to an alteration in the structure of cell membranes and the production of hormones.

 As the famous saying goes: all in moderation.
 As mentioned beforehand, an excess of linoleic acid can also be harmful if taken in exceeding doses.
-It is easy to consume too much linoleic acid, especially in western societies since oils rich in linoleic acid are often used to produce processed foods.
+It is easy to consume too much linoleic acid, especially in Western societies since oils rich in linoleic acid are often used to produce processed foods.
 An excess of omega-6 fatty acids, combined with a lack of omega-3 fatty acids, can lead to the development of inflammation in the body and promote the onset of certain diseases, including cardiovascular disease, cancer, and inflammatory and autoimmune diseases.

 Many foods contain linoleic acid, especially vegetable oils such as safflower oil (linoleic), grapeseed oil, wheat germ oil, walnut oil, poppy seed oil, sunflower oil (mid-oleic), and soybean oil.
 Other foods that are high in linoleic oil include seeds (e.g. sunflower seeds, pumpkin seeds, sesame seeds) and nuts (e.g. pine nuts, walnuts, Brazil nuts).
-It is important to specify that the need for linoleic fatty acids (omega-6) is higher than the need for alpha linolenic fatty acids (omega-3).
+It is important to specify that the need for linoleic fatty acids (omega-6) is higher than the need for alpha-linolenic fatty acids (omega-3).
 However, it is necessary to maintain a balance between the consumption of these two types of essential polyunsaturated fatty acids.

 Biomarkers